constretto/constretto-core/README.md

 ```
 #### Integration with Constretto-Spring

-You may also use the feature together with the @Environment feature of Constretto Spring
+You may also use ConstrettoRule with the @Environment annotation from Constretto Spring

 ```java
 @Environment("junit")